JpEncausse/SARAH-Documentation/markdown/en/getting_started_v3.md

 Some notes regarding the Kinect v2 installation:
 * You need to use **Windows 8.1**;
 * You need to use an **USB 3**.

+In SARAH v3 the Kinect 2 is a good Microphone (Kinect features are not available)

 ## Configuration